Denis Murphy (Cork hurler): Inter-county

 Murphy first played for Cork as a member of the junior hurling team on 5 May 1959 in a 5–8 to 2–4 Munster quarter-final defeat of Clare.
 He later won a Munster medal following a 3–9 to 4–3 defeat of Kerry in the decider.

 His performances at junior level saw Murphy being drafted onto the Cork senior team.
 He made his senior championship debut on 31 July 1960 when he came on as a substitute in Cork's 4–13 to 4–11 Munster final defeat by Tipperary.

 After a decade in the wilderness Cork bounced back in 1966.
 A 4–9 to 2–9 defeat of Waterford in the provincial decider gave him his first Munster medal.
 The subsequent All-Ireland final on 4 September 1966 pitted Kilkenny against Cork for the first time in nineteen years.
 Kilkenny were the favourites, however, a hat-trick of goals from Colm Sheehan gave Cork a merited 3–9 to 1–10 victory over an Eddie Keher-inspired Kilkenny.
 Not only was it a first championship for Cork in twelve years, but it was Murphy's first All-Ireland medal.
 He finished off the year by winning his sole Cú Chulainn Award.

 After surrendering their titles the following year, Cork had to wait until 1969 for further success.
 A 3–12 to 1–14 defeat of Wexford in the decider gave Murphy, who was now captain of the team, a National Hurling League medal.
 The subsequent provincial decider pitted Cork against reigning champions Tipperary.
 A 4–6 to 0–9 victory gave Cork a first defeat of Tipp since 1957 while it also gave Murphy a second Munster medal.
 Once again this victory paved the way for an All-Ireland showdown with Kilkenny on 7 September 1969, however, the team suffered a setback in the week leading up to the game when midfielder Justin McCarthy broke his leg in a motorcycle accident.
-The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny raised a green flag themselves.
-In spite of this Cork led at the interval and looked a good bet for the victory, particularly after Kilkenny forward Pat Delaney left the field on a stretcher.
-The Rebels were still to the good coming into the last quarter, however, Kilkenny scored five unanswered points in the last seven minutes to win by 2–15 to 2–9.
-In spite of this defeat Murphy ended the year by being named Munster Hurler of the Year, however, he decided to retire from inter-county hurling at the relatively young age of thirty.
+The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to half time when Kilkenny score a goal themselves.
+In spite of this, Cork led at the interval and looked a good bet for the victory, particularly after Kilkenny forward Pat Delaney left the field on a stretcher.
+Cork were still in contention coming into the last quarter, however, Kilkenny scored five unanswered points in the last seven minutes to win by 2–15 to 2–9.
+In spite of this defeat, Murphy ended the year by being named Munster Hurler of the Year, however, he decided to retire from inter-county hurling at the relatively young age of thirty.